-Section 800: Program Administration Responsibilities
+Section 900: Program Administration Responsibilities

-801 Submitting Match Claims
+901 Submitting Match Claims

-IDA Administrators are required to submit match claims, in IHCDAonline, based on participant deposits, at least quarterly.
+IDA Administrators are required to submit match claims, in IHCDAonline, based on participant deposits, at least quarterly (Administrators may submit more often).
 Deposits and match claims should be posted according to the following schedule.